miquelvir/lsds-2025/projects/2-sparkrdd/README.md

 - Use set intersections to find the document ids that contain all the query words.
 - Read the files from the file system repository you created in AD1Q1 to find the abstract, uri and title for any given id.

-### [AD1Q4] Use AWS to compute the inverted index for the first 10k, 100k and 1M articles

-Use AWS to compute the inverted index for the much larger datasets.